fennella/cs680/A3/README.md

 # Assignment 3

-This assignment refactors the program from Assignment 2 according to the Single Responsibility Principle
+This assignment refactors the program from Assignment 2 according to the Single Responsibility Principle.
+The UML Model for this program can be found in the UML.mdj file

 ## Install Requirements